 It is also the key to believe Michael Jackson’s words when he was telling: “They want my catalog…. there is a big fight for it”.
 He frequently addressed these issues.
 And when he passed away, music producer Mr. David Zard and Michael Jackson’s former manager for the History tour, Tarak Ben Ammar, mentioned how Sony mismanaged his finances.
 The last one was Dieter Wiesner in his book Michael Jackson: The Real Story: An Intimate Look Into Michael Jackson’s Visionary Business and Human Side.

 What the reader sees on this blog is public material and available to the press since then.
 The sealed records of this lawsuit had been destroyed on 13/10/2011.
 But almost nothing was divulged by the media.
-After the closing of the case, few headlines reported Michael Jackson press release through his PR people.
+After closing the case, few headlines reported Michael Jackson’s press release through his PR people.

 The point is that Michael Jackson was a target, and Sony, an influential group not in the business of exclusive gossip headlines.
+As a result.
 Michael Jackson was the biggest victim in the history of that type of journalism.

 After twenty-four months, Fortress refinancing was in place and disbursed as well on April 13, 2006, although it didn’t solve Michael Jackson’s problems.
 The MIJAC catalog was still linked to the whole loan package and potentially at the mercy of Sony.